joshualondon/add-bank-form/README.md

 # Add Bank Entry
 A prototype I created for adding bank accounts as a payment method.
-An API call is made to routingnumbers.info go retrieve bank data and display it in the faux check.
+An API call is made to routingnumbers.info to retrieve bank data and display it in the faux check.

 ![Bank Account Entry Demo](https://joshualondon.github.io/add-bank-form/demo/demo-bank-account-entry.gif)

 ## Demo
 https://joshualondon.github.io/add-bank-form/

+The demo is base-case scenario and doesn't include error checking or handling.

 ### Test Routing Numbers
 - 122242597